mrsaeeddev/free-ai-resources/README.md

 If you want to add something then your commit message should be like: **added <resource_name> to <section_name>**

 ##### 🌟 Please star the repo so that it gets maximum exposure and more people can benefit from it!

+*Important Notice: All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this repository are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.*